breunigs/gnt-eval/README.md

 point is `web/app/lib/AbstractForm.rb`.
 The visualizers for different question types are located in `tex/results`.
 There’s also a readme there that should get you started.
-- If you looking for something specific but can’t find it, please [open a ticket](https://github.com/breunigs/gnt-eval/issues/new)
+- If you’re looking for something specific but can’t find it, please [open a ticket](https://github.com/breunigs/gnt-eval/issues/new)